Splendorius/Spam-Detection-Text-Processing/README.md

 #     Spam-Detection-Text-Processing

-This repository contains a Jupyter notebook pipeline for Mail spam detection using classical text preprocessing + feature extraction + classification.
+This repository contains a Jupyter notebook pipeline for SMS spam detection using classical text preprocessing + feature extraction + classification.

 ---